mmckelvy/psql-sheet/README.md

 [local]:5432 yourusername@your-db=# select * from my_table;
 ```

-The results will show up in your Google Sheet.
+The results will show up in your spreadsheet.